SeanConroy01/salesconnect/README.md

-# Customer Relationship Management System
+# SalesConnect

-Customer Relationship Management System for a small/meduim sales team.
-Allowing them to track key customer contacts and record their individual sales, giving management/admins further insight into the teams performance.
+SalesConnect is a Customer Relationship Management System for a small/meduim-sized sales team.
+It allows a team to track customers, key contacts within those customers and record sales.
+Additional, the application gives management/admins further insight into the team's oveall performance through basic metrics.

 <div>
   <p>